MicrosoftLearning/mslearn-postgresql/Instructions/Labs/12-explore-azure-ai-extension.md

     > Important
     >
     > Because the connection information for Azure AI services, including API keys, is stored in a configuration table in the database, the `azure_ai` extension defines a role called `azure_ai_settings_manager` to ensure this information is protected and accessible only to users who have been assigned that role.
 This role enables reading and writing of settings related to the extension.
 Only members of the `azure_ai_settings_manager` role can invoke the `azure_ai.get_setting()` and `azure_ai.set_setting()` functions.
-In Azure Database for PostgreSQL - Flexible Server, all admin users (those with the `azure_pg_admin` role assigned) are also assigned the `azure_ai_settings_manager` role.
+In an Azure Database for PostgreSQL flexible server, all admin users (those with the `azure_pg_admin` role assigned) are also assigned the `azure_ai_settings_manager` role.

 2. To demonstrate how you use the `azure_ai.set_setting()` and `azure_ai.get_setting()` functions, configure the connection to your Azure OpenAI account.
 Using the same browser tab where your Cloud Shell is open, minimize or restore the Cloud Shell pane, then navigate to your Azure OpenAI resource in the [Azure portal](https://portal.azure.com/).
 Once you are on the Azure OpenAI resource page, in the resource menu, under the **Resource Management** section, select **Keys and Endpoint**, then copy your endpoint and one of the available keys.